karel-burda/locking-container/README.md

 add_executable(my-project main.cpp)

 find_package(locking_container CONFIG PATHS <path-to-binary-dir-of-locking-container>)
-# alternatively assuming that the "ts_container_DIR" variable is set: find_package(ts-container CONFIG)
+# alternatively assuming that the "locking_container_DIR" variable is set: find_package(locking-container CONFIG)

 # you can also query (or force specific version during the previous "find_package()" call)
 message(STATUS "Found version of locking-container is: ${locking_container_VERSION}")